University of Northern British Columbia Apply Today

 Elizabete Rocha, Adjunct Professor

-Psychology is the study of behaviour and mental processes.
-It focuses on fundamental mechanisms and processes that regulate the behaviour of organisms.
-The goal of the Department of Psychology is to provide advanced knowledge in the substantive areas of psychology to students in the north, with special emphasis on areas of particular need and relevance to the region, especially applications of psychology to the understanding of human social and health problems.
-In addition, the Department will provide training adequate to ensure students' competitiveness for advanced graduate study in psychology.
+Psychology is the study of behaviour, feelings and thinking.
+Psychologists study the biopsychosocial and developmental mechanisms and processes that regulate the behaviour of individuals.
+The goal of the Department of Psychology is to provide advanced knowledge in the substantive areas of Psychology.
+In addition, the Department provides excellent training that enhances students’ competitiveness for advanced graduate study in Psychology and related areas.

 Major in Psychology

-Undergraduate students are required to take 17 psychology courses (53 credit hours).
-Of these, at least 12 (38 credit hours) must be upper-division courses.
+Undergraduate students are required to take a minimum of 56 credit hours of psychology courses.
+Of these, at least 38 credit hours must be upper-division courses.

 The minimum requirement for completion of a Bachelor of Science with a major in Psychology is 122 credit hours.